Does anyone remember fluffernutter sandwiches?

 Tip: You have the easiest option of using store-bought marshmallow fluff, but you can also use our homemade marshmallow fluff recipe.
 Both are equally sticky and delicious.

 Tip two: When handling marshmallow fluff, use water or oil on whatever you are using to scoop the fluff, whether that be your hands or a spatula.
 If making these with kids it can be fun to butter up their hands (they will giggle and squeal!) before starting.

 Your kids will love these cookies because they are sweet, rich, and delicious.
 But please, be careful if you let them help with the fluff.
 Nobody wants small children with marshmallows in their hair…that is a disaster waiting to happen.
 Marshmallows definitely are not the easiest food to get out of hair, up alongside gum, petroleum jelly, and glitter.
-Marshmallow fluff, no matter the brand or method of creation, is messy.
+Marshmallow fluff (or cream), no matter the brand or method of creation, is messy.

-But oh, so delicious.
+But oh, so delicious